thunderheadone/one-api/README.md

 **TIP:** you can open `swagger-editor`, documentation and `swagger-ui` in parallel
 5. Once you finish with the changes you can run tests using: `npm test`
 6. Share your changes with the rest of the world by pushing to GitHub :smile:

+## Questions or need help

+_The Thunderhead ONE team is available 24/7 to answer any questions you have.
+Just email onesupport@thunderhead.com or visit our docs page for more detailed installation and usage information._